PlusRon/Firmware-STM32-SSD-Emulator/README_FILE/linker_script.md

     RAM  (rwx) : ORIGIN = 0x20000000, LENGTH = 16K
 }

 /* 2.
-Define Order of Code-Text Section */
+Define Order of Code-Section */
 SECTIONS
 {
     /* .text-section have to start at FLASH head */